taygrave/AirAmends/README.md

 ####Add your API Keys

-To run AIRAMENDS, you will need to create your own Google Developer account in order to request the necessary access keys.
+To run AIR AMENDS, you will need to create your own Google Developer account in order to request the necessary access keys.

 #####1.
 Google OAuth 2.0 Credentials
 Create a Google Developer account and take note of where to find your Client ID and Client Secret for web applications in the developer console: https://developers.google.com/accounts/docs/OAuth2